DTaskiran/MaisiVAE/README.md

 ```

 ---
-See MAISI paper (arXiv) and NVIDIA NIM docs linked above for details and licensing.
+See MAISI paper and NVIDIA NIM docs linked above for details and licensing.